Notre Dame-Cathedral Latin School: Background

 The school began as Notre Dame Academy, an all-girls school founded in 1878.
 The school moved from Ansel Road in Cleveland, where it had been located for fifty years, to Chardon, Ohio in 1963.
 The campus sits on 75 acres of land.

 Cathedral Latin School was established in 1916 by the Cleveland Diocese and Brothers of the Society of Mary (Marianists).
 By the late 1960s, Latin joined University Circle Inc. This college preparatory school for boys became renowned for its own scholastic excellence along with a storied sports history right up until its closing in 1979.

 The name was changed to Notre Dame-Cathedral Latin in 1988 when the school invited the Cathedral Latin Alumni Association to join in creating a new, coed school community on the NDA campus.
 Since the name change, the school is commonly referred to as NDCL.
-Notre Dame-Cathedral Latin is in the Crown Conference for sports.
-In recent years, a rivalry has developed between Lake Catholic High School and Notre Dame-Cathedral Latin.
+The school's athletic teams compete in the North Coast Conference.
+NDCL has developed a rivalry with Lake Catholic High School due to their geographic proximity in the east suburbs of Cleveland.

 New tennis courts have been added to the campus in Chardon as a result of the Capital Campaign initiative.
 In addition, a completely renovated cafeteria, stadium lights, and technology improvements have also been added throughout the school.
-In the fall of 2011, the school announced plans to install a new all-purpose track and football turf in their stadium, Lion's Stadium.
+In the fall of 2011, the school announced plans to install a new all-purpose track and football turf in their stadium, Lions Stadium.
 Along with the track and turf, one of the school's gyms will be renovated to be a dedicated performing arts center.
 With the dedicated performing arts center, lost gym space will be made up by constructing a new gym connected to the school.
 All of this construction has been completed for the fall 2013 semester.

 A new performing arts center has been named after Pat and Janet O'Brien after a contribution was received.
 The Pat and Janet O'Brien Center for the Performing Arts is now used for school plays and performances.

-On June 19, 2014, a powerful storm with damaging winds tore a part of the main gym's, named McGarry Gym, roof off.
+On June 19, 2014, a powerful storm with damaging winds tore a part of the main gym's roof off.
 Although the internal side of the roof was intact, an air conditioning unit tore off, causing heavy rain to flood the gym.
 In addition, a gas line was damaged, as well as the bleachers.
 After drying out the floor, it was determined that a new floor would be put in only in the main area (the area where basketball and volleyball are played at.)
 The bleachers were recovered and the gas line was fixed.

 The restoration took nearly 6 months, with the girls' volleyball team (who won the OHSAA volleyball state championship) not playing a single game in their home gym.